unit9/django-data-sync/Readme.md

 So I heavily recommend to read [django docs on this topic](https://docs.djangoproject.com/en/2.1/topics/serialization/#natural-keys) before going further.

 You need to analyze your models and define their natural keys.
-You can infer their natural keys usually from unique fields (and or unique_together).
+You can infer their natural keys usually from unique fields (and or `unique_together`).

-Fields that are defined in unique or unique_together can be defined by only using the field name e.g. a Language is related to a Country, in Language definition, the `unique_together` is usually the Language's ISO 639-1 and the Country.
+Fields that are defined as unique or in `unique_together` can be defined by only using the field name  e.g. a Language is related to a Country, in Language definition, the `unique_together` is usually the Language's ISO 639-1 and the Country.

 In code it'll look something like this